srauner27/ML_Class/README.md

 ## Scope

 In order to fully comprehend what is going on with these Machine Learning Models, there are a few topics we are going to have to skim before we start jumping into how the algorithms work.
-According to map below, from [Swami Chandrasekaran](http://nirvacana.com/thoughts/2013/07/08/becoming-a-data-scientist/), Data Science/Machine Learning has a lot of dependencies.
+According to map below, from [Swami Chandrasekaran](http://nirvacana.com/thoughts/2013/07/08/becoming-a-data-scientist/), Data Science/Machine Learning has a lot of dependencies:

 ![](Images/DS_Learning_Path.png)